unsw-restech/restech-docs/docs/faq.rst

 The '%' option in the array request offers the ability to self impose a limit on the number of concurrently running sub-jobs.
 Also, if you need to impose an order on when the jobs are run then the 'depend' attribute can help.

-In a pbs file does the VMEM requested refer to each node or the total memory on all nodes being used (if I am using more than 1 node?
+In a pbs file does the MEM requested refer to each node or the total memory on all nodes being used (if I am using more than 1 node?
 =====================================================================================================================================

-VMEM refers to the amount of memory per node.
+MEM refers to the amount of memory per node.

 .. _storage_faq: